raul23/learning-chinese/expressions.rst

 **NOTES:**

-- Q and A refers to question and answer, respectively
+- Q, A, R refers to question, answer, and reply respectively
 - use **nín** (您) for the polite form of you
 - use the question particle *ma* at the end of a Yes/No question